johnehutchinson/johnehutchinson.github.io/_pages/undergraduate.md

 ## Various Sets of Notes
-Some of the Notes in the [Graduate](/graduate/) page might be of interest.

 Here are some basic [notes](/files_from_ANU/Analysis%201%20Solutions.pdf) on self-adjoint, unitary and normal matrices.

+Some of the material in the [Graduate](/graduate/) page might also be of interest.

 ## Last Lecture 2010